pkdaisu/STEDI-Human-Balance-Analytics/README.md

 # STEDI-Human-Balance-Analytics
 STEDI Human Balance Analytics from UDACITY

-Using AWS Glue, AWS S3, Python, and Spark, create or generate Python scripts to build a lakehouse solution in AWS that satisfies these requirements from the STEDI data scientists.
-Project required from AWS Data Engineering nanodegree on Udacity.
+#### Using AWS Glue, AWS S3, Python, and Spark, create or generate Python scripts to build a lakehouse solution in AWS that satisfies these requirements from the STEDI data scientists.

 ---
 ## Data Table